yesyesyeswe/TensorRT-LLM-profiling/README.md

 ```bash
 python run_benchmark.py --batches 1,2,4,8 --seqs 1k --tp 4 --algos NCCL,ONESHOT --nccl-protos LL
 ```
+For a specific NCCL strategy that uses only the ring algorithm for allreduce, configure the NCCL_ALGO environment variable as "allreduce:ring".

 ### 3. Plotting Only
 If you have already run the benchmarks and want to regenerate the plots from the saved results: